 Like terpenes, flavonoids are not specific to cannabis.
 With thousands of them identified, you can find them far and wide in nature in flowers, fruits, and vegetables.
 There are about 20 types of flavonoids found in cannabis, with those detected only in cannabis referred to as cannaflavins.

-Studies are still lacking around flavonoids in general, but orientin, quercetin, silymarin, and kaempferol are all found in cannabis and all display anti-inflammatory, anti-fungal, antioxidant, and anti-cancer potential.
+Studies are still lacking around flavonoids in general, but orientin, quercetin, silymarin, and kaempferol are all found in cannabis and all display anti-swelling, anti-fungal, antioxidant, and anti-tumor potential.

 The Entourage Effect

 With a better understanding of what each of cannabis’s compounds brings to the table, it’s easier to grasp the theory of the Entourage Effect.
 Each cannabinoid, terpene, and flavonoid has designated functions, but separating them can diminish or remove some of those functions.

 Take THC, for example.
 Too much of it without enough of the other parts of the plant can have some adverse effects on the user, like stress and paranoia.
 But, if it’s taken within a whole-spectrum product that includes all of the flower's properties, those negatives can soften with the presence of CBD and CBG.
 THC can also impair memory, but the terpene pinene is thought to have qualities that can counteract that memory loss.